Skip to content

 Installation

-To start building gRPC microservices with Serinus, you need to install the serinus_microservices package.
+To start building gRPC microservices with Serinus, you need to add serinus_microservices as your dependency:

 console